Investing for Beginners Guide in India 2023

 Build an Emergency Fund

-The concept of emergency fund is often misunderstood. people take their earnings for granted and assume that they will keep earning more and more as they are doing currently.
+The concept of an emergency fund is often misunderstood. people take their earnings for granted and assume that they will keep earning more and more as they are doing currently.

 Well, life is not certain with that your job is also not certain.
 The chances of someone losing a job is as good as someone meeting with an accident.
 For accidents, you have life insurance to cover you.
 What do you have with you when losing your job?

 Consider an Emergency fund as your insurance when you lose your job or face any personal difficulties in life.
-The purpose of an emergency fund is to help you in those difficult times and protect you from taking difficult decisions or getting into a debt trap!
+The purpose of an emergency fund is to help you in those difficult times and protect you from making difficult decisions or getting into a debt trap!

 An emergency fund is typically the amount that you would need to sustain for 6-12 months without any income with your expenses and liabilities.